Latin jazz: "Spanish tinge"—The Cuban influence in early jazz and proto-Latin jazz

 The Cuban influence is evident in many pre-1940s jazz tunes, but rhythmically, they are all based on single-celled motifs such as tresillo, and not do not contain an overt two-celled, clave-based structure.
-"Caravan", written by Juan Tizol and first performed in 1936, is an early proto-Latin jazz composition.
+"Caravan", written by Juan Tizol and Duke Ellington and first performed in 1936, is an early proto-Latin jazz composition.
 Mongo Santamaría recorded ever green "Watermelon Man" in 1962.
 Hank Mobley, Kenny Dorham, and Willie Bobo released latin jazz albums.
 Willie Bobo fused jazz, latin, and R&B music.